Cede555/Cede-s-Writeups/rev_encryptedscroll.md

 ![alt strings](examples/rev_ESstrings.png)

-After dumping the strings, I found nothing of worth, you can see the scrolling text that appears when you rrun the binary and then awaits the input, however there is one section that may prevent us from opening this within a debugger, this being the ```anti_debug``` string, this implies there may be a function that will prevent us from debugging this, and with further testing, such as attaching GDB to this, we can see:
+After dumping the strings, I found nothing of worth, you can see the scrolling text that appears when you run the binary and then awaits the input, however there is one section that may prevent us from opening this within a debugger, this being the ```anti_debug``` string, this implies there may be a function that will prevent us from debugging this, and with further testing, such as attaching GDB to this, we can see:

 ![alt antidebug](examples/rev_ESantidebug.png)